win20/sign-language-interpreter/README.md

 # Sign Language Interpreter

+Third year university project, use an infrared device called a 'Leap Motion' and its api in order to gather hand, joints and finger coordinates in order to train an AI model to translate British Sign Language (BSL).

 ### Folder Structure

 - .ipynb_checkpoints - contains all files neccessary for Jupyter Notebook to work || DO NOT ALTER.